 Fall Hunting in North Dakota

 There’s more than one way to hunt in North Dakota in October and November: the more traditional way with a shotgun or rifle, and the less-traditional way with binoculars.

 Waterfowlers and upland game hunters are in the field now and will be until their seasons end in early December to early January.
-Bird counts vary by location, meaning upland hunters may have to work (or let their dogs work) to get that pheasant, grouse or partridge, but the birds are out there.
+Crowing counts are up this year and good moisture for habitat leads biologists to believe upland game numbers will be up as well.
 North Dakota’s location along the Central Flyway means vast flocks of migratory birds will be making their way across the middle of the state, making it a special time not only for goose and duck hunters but for birding enthusiasts, as well.

 You can also find information on public (PLOTS) land.